stupidpupil/hp_n36-40-54l_health_led_drivers/README.md

 Only very minor changes were required to get it to compile under Linux 4.9.

 You might want to investigate [fetzerch's repo for using sensors on the i2c bus](https://github.com/fetzerch/hp-n54l-drivers).
+Note that you don't need to use fetzerch's i2c-piix4 driver.

 Copyright (c) 1998 - 2002 Frodo Looijaard <frodol@dds.nl> and Philip Edelbrock <phil@netroedge.com>, and others shown on the GitHub link above.